mibur1/psy111/book/statistics/2_Categorical_Reg/1_Dummy Coding.md

 ```
 The output explained:

-- Coef: Contains the coefficients for each `genotype` of the dummy regression (Intercept and slope)
-The following regression equation was fitted
+- coef: includes the coefficients for each genotype from the dummy regression (intercept and slope).
+The following regression equation was fitted:

 $$\hat{Y} = 0.82 - 0.03 \cdot C_1 - 0.02 \cdot C_2 + 0.06 \cdot C_3 + 0.02 \cdot C_4 - 0.03 \cdot C_5$$